acailic/FluidVoice-Linux/README.md

 # SayItErmano

-**SayItErmano is FluidVoice for Linux** — a community Linux port of [FluidVoice](https://github.com/altic-dev/FluidVoice), the free, open-source, on-device voice dictation app.
+**SayItErmano is custom personal version of FluidVoice for Linux** — a community Linux port of [FluidVoice](https://github.com/altic-dev/FluidVoice), the free, open-source, on-device voice dictation app.
 Press a hotkey, speak, press it again: your speech becomes polished text typed into whatever app has focus.
 100% local